Kevin-Sambuli/user-app/README.md

 # Walkthrough.
 ## Registration
 1. After Successful registration an email will be sent to your registration email that will prompt you to activate your account
-2. Click the link to activate your account
+2. Click the link in your email account to activate your account
-3. Your account will be activated and You'll be redirected to the home page as an authenticated user
+3. You'll be redirected to the home page as an authenticated user

-## Authorized users with object level permission can view their own account account
+## Authorized users with object level permission can view their own account on nthe admin page

 ![Screenshot (413)](https://user-images.githubusercontent.com/43718849/198390330-ef45be94-34f8-4da3-bac3-4739c56cf442.png)